Carrier Strike Group 10

-Carrier Strike Group 10, abbreviated as CSG-10 or CARSTRKGRU 10, is a U.S. Navy carrier strike group.
-As of August 2022, CSG-10 consist of USS George H.W.
+Carrier Strike Group 10 (abbreviated as CSG-10 or CARSTRKGRU 10), is a U.S. Navy carrier strike group.
+As of August 2022, CSG-10 consists of USS George H.W.
 Bush (CVN-77), the strike group's current flagship, with Carrier Air Wing Seven embarked on board, as well as the Ticonderoga-class cruiser Leyte Gulf, and four ships of Destroyer Squadron 26.

 Through Cruiser-Destroyer Group 2 and Cruiser-Destroyer Flotilla 2, the group traces its history to the formation of Destroyer Flotilla 2 during the First World War.
 From the 1970s, the group has made scores of deployments to the Mediterranean and Middle East, usually led by a large-deck aircraft carrier.
 Between 2004 and 2014, the group made four deployments to the U.S. Fifth Fleet operating in the Persian Gulf and North Arabian Sea.
 The group's aircraft flew over 10,800 air combat missions in support of coalition ground forces in Iraq and Afghanistan.
 The group's surface warships were also involved in several high-profile anti-piracy and maritime security operations.
 The group participated in two major multi-lateral exercises, Operation Brewing Storm 2005 and Operation Bold Step 2007.